jeastham1993/dotnet-lambda-chaos/README.md

 ## Roadmap

-- Update configuration to be pulled from SSM Parameter Store
+- ~~Update configuration to be pulled from SSM Parameter Store~~
+- ~~Cache configuration to reduce overhead and API calls to SSM parameter store~~
 - Add C# source generator support for simplified configuration
 - Force Lambda to return a specific status code